Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: The Inverse participation ratio

 \section{The Inverse participation ratio}

 One measure of the degree of delocalization of the wave-functions is provided by the generalized inverse participation ratios $I_q$, defined as follows:

 where $|\psi_i (r)|^2$ is the value at position $r$ of the $i$-th normalized eigenstate of $H$.
-The asymptotic scaling behavior of the $I_q$'s allows one to distinguish between fully delocalized, fully localized, and multifractal states.
+The asymptotic scaling behavior of the $I_q$'s allows one to distinguish between fully delocalized, fully localized, and critical states.
 In fact asymptotically $I_q(N,E)$ behaves as $I_q(N,E) \propto N^{-\tau_q}$, where the mass exponents $\tau_q$ is defined as:

 The $D^\psi_q$'s are called ``generalized fractal dimensions''.
-In the following we will mainly focus on the so-called inverse participation ratio (IPR) $I_2$, but similar results are found for other moments of the wave-functions coefficients. $I_2$ is essentially the measure of the inverse volume occupied by an eigenstate: it is proportional to $1/N$ for fully delocalized plane-waves, it tends to a finite value (proportional to $\xi_{\rm loc}^D$) for exponentially localized wave-functions, and scales as $N^{-D^\psi_2}$ with $0<D^\psi_2<1$ for critical states.
+In the following we will mainly focus on the so-called inverse participation ratio (IPR) $I_2$, but similar results are found for other moments of the wave-functions coefficients. $I_2$ is essentially the measure of the inverse volume occupied by an eigenstate: it is proportional to $1/N$ for fully delocalized plane-waves, it tends to a finite value (proportional to $\xi_{\rm loc}^{-D}$) for exponentially localized wave-functions, and scales as $N^{-D^\psi_2}$ with $0<D^\psi_2<1$ for critical states.

 The evolution of the IPR upon increasing the disorder for $N=8119$ are shown in Fig.~\ref{fig:ipr1}a) for all eigenstates across the whole spectrum.
 The figure shows that in absence of disorder the critical eigenstates of the pure AB tiling are fairly extended (as the value of the IPR is only about $5$ times larger than the minimal value $1/N$ realized for fully extended plane waves).
 The states closer to the edge of the spectrum have typically a slightly smaller IPR compared to the states close to the middle of the band.
 The sharp peak of $I_2$ near $E=0$ is due to the confined states in the middle of the band which delocalize when $W\neq 0$.
-At small disorder, for $W \lesssim 0.1$, the effect of the random perturbation on $I_2$ is very small.
-Yet, if one looks closely at the curves at small $W$ one realizes that for the majority of the states $I_2$ has a non-monotonic behavior: it first slightly decreases when $W$ is increased and then starts to increase again after reaching a minimum for $W_\star \in [0.1, 0.4]$.
-Such non-monotonicity is highlighted in Fig.~\ref{fig:ipr1}b), where we plot $I_2$ as a function of the disorder for four selected values of the energy across the energy band, showing that $I_2$ first slightly decreases at small $W$ and then increases abruptly at larger $W$, resulting in a minimum at the characteristic scale $W_\star$.
-This kind of behavior is observed for the majority of the states, and seems to be robust and generic across the whole spectrum, with a few exceptions as we will discuss below.
+Many smaller peaks are seen in Fig.~\ref{fig:ipr1}a), notably the peak near the main pseudogap at $E\approx 1.95$.
+We will consider first the behavior of generic states in the band, and then that of states near the band center, and states near the main pseudogap and band edges which behave somewhat differently.